Exploring the essential element of drama in great interior design.

-It’s that feeling you get when you discover an image of a jaw dropping interior.
-The best interiors are never safe, they maybe striking or effortlessly elegant but they are always dramatic, they incite emotions within us that make our hearts sing, in other words they possess the wow factor!
+It’s that feeling you get when you discover a compelling interior, when you really feel drawn to it and physically moved by what you see.
+The best interiors are never safe, they maybe striking or effortlessly elegant but they will always infuse a sense of drama.
+They incite emotions within us that make our hearts sing, even if the emotions are those of overwhelming peace and calm, in other words they possess the wow factor!

-Character homes in particular already possess a drama by nature of their age and history and so offer the perfect backdrop to achieve the most amazing results.
-I am passionate about what can be done with a wonderful timeworn space, the possibilities are endless….
+One of the reasons I love period homes is because of the drama they already possess by nature of their age.
+Who can fail not to be moved by their patina and stories.
+For me they offer the perfect inspiration and backdrop to achieve the most amazing design results.
+I am forever passionate about what can be done with a wonderful timeworn space, the possibilities are endless.

 Dramatic touches will work in any interior..

-All you need is a little faith, confidence and encouragement which I am here to give.
-So rather than allowing this apprehension and fear to rein in your design ideas and aspirations, which will end in the disappointment of missed opportunity, let go and start to really inject some of your spirit into your home.
-Add your layer of the story to it’s character..
+All that’s needed is a little imagination, courage and daring.
+I would strongly encourage you to let go and start to really inject some of your spirit into your home.
+Add your layer of the story to its character.

-Open your mind, forget the rules and express yourself…
+Open your mind, forget the rules, dive in and create the unexpected…

 ‘The key is contrasting periods, styles, fabrics and finishes’

-‘No interior is complete without a touch of something unexpected, it’s what gives it ‘edge’!’
+‘No interior is complete without a touch of surprise unexpected, it’s what gives it ‘edge’!’